HorizenLabs/zkverify-docs/docs/overview/06-verification_pallets/03-risc0.md

 - Proof: a bytes vector; this is the result of `bincode::serialize` applied to a risc0 `InnerReceipt`.
 - Public inputs: a bytes vector; this is the result of `bincode::serialize` applied to a risc0 `Journal`.

 The pallet uses [`risc0-verifier` crate](https://github.com/HorizenLabs/risc0-verifier/tree/v0.1.0) to deserialize the proof and public inputs and then verify them.
-The pallet's duties are summarized in the following code snippet
+The pallet's duties are summarized in the following code snippet:

 ```rust
 let vk = vk_data.into();